lupyuen/lupyuen.github.io/src/lorawan3.md

     (Which won't get revamped overnight!)

-1. Will NuttX become the official OS for PineDio Stack BL604 when it goes on sale?
+1. Will __NuttX become the official OS__ for PineDio Stack BL604 when it goes on sale?

     It might!
 But first let's get LoRaWAN and ST7789 Display running together on PineDio Stack.

+1. LoRaWAN on NuttX is a great way to __test a new gadget__ like PineDio Stack BL604!

+    Today we have tested: SPI Bus, GPIO Input / Output / Interrupt, Multithreading, Timers and Message Queues!

 1. Is there another solution for the __Nonce Quirk?__